markekraus/CorpseCannonSkyrimSEMod/README.md

 * Save your game
 * Test Corpse Cannon to see if CTDs continue

-The downside to increasing the delays is that the corpse cannon will fire slower.
+The downside to increasing the delays is that the Corpse Cannon will fire slower.
 If you are brave and using really good hardware, you can try decreasing these and see if your game crashes.

 ## Installation